-The District's balance for governmental activities increased by about \$55,522 from FY 20-2130 to FY 21-2231, from an ending balance of \$140,490 to an ending balance of \$196,012.
-Alternately, the balance for business activities including capital assets decreased by about \$397,555 from FY 20-2132 to FY 21-2233, from an ending balance of \$8,313,795 to an ending balance of \$7,916,240.
+The District's balance for governmental activities increased by about \$55,522 from FY 20-21 to FY 21-22, from an ending balance of \$140,490 to an ending balance of \$196,012.
+The \$55,522 reflects a net position calculated by deducting expenses and other prior-year adjustments from the total revenue.
+This amount is added to the beginning fund balance (the previous year's ending fund balance) to reflect the lifetime accumulation of operating surpluses and deficits for government-type activity funds.